sweitzel/Biet-O-Matic-BE/documentation/content/manual/_index.en.md

 ### Supported eBay platforms
 {{< hint info >}}
 Only www.ebay.de and www.ebay.com are supported by Bid-O-Matic BE.
+If the Browser is set to German language, BE will automatically use the ebay.de platform.
+For all other languages ebay.com will be used.
 {{< /hint >}}

 Even though only ebay.com and ebay.de are supported by BE, you can still use this extension.